djeada/Numerical-Methods/notes/7_ordinary_differential_equations/heuns_method.md

 So, the approximate solution to $u(0.1)$ with Heun's method is $1.105158203125$.

-## Advantages
+### Advantages

-- Heun's method is relatively straightforward and easy to understand.
+- Heun's method is **simple** to implement and easy to understand, making it accessible for introductory numerical analysis.
-- It generally provides a more accurate approximation than Euler's method.
+- It often provides a more **accurate approximation** than Euler's method by incorporating a correction step based on the trapezoidal rule.
+- The method offers a good balance between **computational simplicity** and improved accuracy for many non-stiff problems.

-## Limitations
+### Limitations

-- Although Heun's method is more accurate than Euler's method, it can still produce substantial error for large step sizes or complicated functions.
+- While more accurate than Euler’s method, Heun's method can still introduce **significant errors** when using large step sizes or dealing with highly nonlinear functions.
-- Similar to Euler's method, Heun's method may not provide accurate results for stiff systems or problems with high nonlinearity.
+- Like other explicit methods, it is not well-suited for **stiff systems**, where implicit methods are typically more effective.
+- The need to evaluate $f(t, u)$ at multiple points in each step increases the **computational effort** compared to simpler methods like Euler’s.
+- The accuracy of Heun’s method is still limited for **complex dynamics**, requiring smaller step sizes to achieve desired precision, which may increase computational cost.